sohanur-shuvo/LexEye/README.md

 ## Usage

-### Manual Recording
+### Manual Recording - IMPORTANT: Read This to Record Your Voice!

-1. Join a meeting on Teams, Meet, or Zoom
+**Critical:** Tab audio captures OTHER participants, NOT your voice.
+Here's how to record YOUR voice:

+#### Method 1: Start Recording BEFORE Joining (Recommended)
+1. Open the meeting link (but don't join yet)
-2. Click the LexEye extension icon in your toolbar
+2. Click the LexEye extension icon
-3. Click the **"Start Recording"** button
+3. Click **"Start Recording"**
-4. **IMPORTANT - Recording Your Voice:** When the screen sharing dialog appears:
-   - Select **"Chrome Tab"** (recommended) NOT "Entire Screen"
-   - Choose your meeting tab from the list
-   - **CHECK the "Share tab audio" checkbox** at the bottom
-   - This is critical!
-Tab audio captures BOTH the meeting audio AND your voice
-5. (Optional) Grant microphone access if prompted for backup audio capture
+4. Grant microphone access when prompted (MUST accept!)
-6. Click **"Stop Recording"** when finished
-7. Recording saves to Downloads as `recording-YYYY-MM-DD-HH-mm-ss.webm`

-**Why "Share tab audio" captures your voice:**
+5. Select "Chrome Tab" + check "Share tab audio"
-- When you're in a meeting, your voice goes TO the meeting platform
-- The platform sends your voice back to you (as audio output)
+6. NOW join the meeting
+7. Both your voice AND others will be recorded

+**Why this works:** The extension captures your mic first, then the meeting shares access.

+#### Method 2: If Already in Meeting (May Not Work)
+1. Browser might block mic access (already in use)
+2. Try anyway: Click "Start Recording"
+3. If mic permission fails, you'll only record OTHER people
+4. For best results, restart and use Method 1

+#### Method 3: System Audio (Windows Only)
+1. Windows Sound Settings → Recording → Stereo Mix → Enable → "Listen to this device"
+2. Click "Start Recording"
+3. Select **"Entire Screen"** (not tab)
+4. Check **"Share system audio"**
-- "Share tab audio" captures everything the tab plays, including your voice
+5. This captures everything your speakers play, including your voice echo
-- This is why it records BOTH other participants AND you!

 ### Auto-Recording Mode